Misterblue/ros2_raspicam_node/README.md

 ros2 run ros2_raspicam_node service
 ```

-As of November 1, 2018, building Python only modules with ```colcon``` doesn't add the path to the install directory to AMENT_PREFIX_PATH so the above ```ros2 run``` command will say "program not found".
-This should be fixed in a later release but, as of now, you will have to manually add the path to the search path.

 ### Notes

 This program uses parameters to set the camera statistics but, as of November 1,2018, this requires